Q3ucXftMpuG1/Disboard-AutoBumpTool-selfbot/README.md

-Here’s the updated README with your social links included:
+Here’s the updated README with the additional instruction for `.env` file and the command to install `dotenv`:

 ---